KULL-Centre/PRISM/software/make_prism_files/README.txt

 cd /groups/sbinlab/hezscha/.conda/envs/conda_vep/bin
 ./vep

+This is very important:
-#get the latest cache you can find, even if it is newer than the vep version.
-The later scripts are querying Ensembl database for info with gene and transcript IDs from the annotation and those occasionally change between cache versions.
+Get the latest cache version you can find, even if it is newer than the vep version.
+The later scripts are querying the Ensembl database for info with gene and transcript IDs from the annotation and those occasionally change between cache versions.
 The Ensembl database always be on the latest cache version which is why you should also use the latest cache for the anno, otherwise there will be mismatches.
-The below example is for cache version 100.
+The below example is for installing cache version 100.
+You should get the newest version you can (probably higher than 100).

 #get the cache manually:
 #check documentation here: https://www.ensembl.org/info/docs/tools/vep/script/vep_cache.html#cache

+#download the cache.
+Keep the naming consistent, i.e. if you download version 105, name the directory and the file verion 105
 mkdir /groups/sbinlab/hezscha/software/vep/cache_GRCh38_100/
 cd /groups/sbinlab/hezscha/software/vep/cache_GRCh38_100/
+#'release-100' is the part where you specify the version of the cache
 curl -O ftp://ftp.ensembl.org/pub/release-100/variation/indexed_vep_cache/homo_sapiens_vep_100_GRCh38.tar.gz
-#start interactive node because the untar may be computionally heavy
+#start interactive node because the untar is computionally heavy
 srun -p sbinlab_ib --pty bash
 #load conda env
 conda activate conda_vep
 cd /groups/sbinlab/hezscha/software/vep/cache_GRCh38_100
 tar xzf homo_sapiens_vep_100_GRCh38.tar.gz

-#I checked and there is no fasta for the HGVS notation, so try to get that
+#I checked and there is no fasta for the HGVS notation, so also manually get that:
 vep_install -a f -s homo_sapiens -y GRCh38 --CACHE_VERSION [put version here] -c /groups/sbinlab/hezscha/software/vep/cache_GRCh38_100

 #now test the manual cache